pedrocelso/go-task/README.md

 # go-rest-service
-An basic REST service written in GO.
+An basic REST service (todo app) written in GO.